oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 | 16 | **ipv6_connection** | IPv6-Connection | A network connection as specified by a five-tuple (IPv6) |
 | 1024 | **slpf** | slpf:Target | Targets defined in the Stateless Packet Filter profile |

+The semantics/ requirements as they pertain to common targets:
+* ipv4_connection
+    * If the protocol = ICMP, the five-tuple is: src_addr, dst_addr, icmp_type, icmp_code, protocol
+      Where the ICMP types and codes are defined in RFC 2780
+    * If the protocol = TCP, UDP or SCTP, the five-tuple is: src_addr, src_port, dst_addr, dst_port, protocol
+    * For any other protocol, the five-tuple is: src_addr, unused, dst_addr, unused, protocol
+* ipv6_connection
+    * If the protocol = ICMP, the five-tuple is: src_addr, dst_addr, icmp_type, icmp_code, protocol
+      Where the ICMP types and codes are defined in RFC 4443
+    * If the protocol = TCP, UDP or SCTP, the five-tuple is: src_addr, src_port, dst_addr, dst_port, protocol
+    * For any other protocol, the five-tuple is: src_addr, unused, dst_addr, unused, protocol

 #### 2.1.2.2 SLPF Targets
 The slpf:Target type is defined in this specification and is referenced under the slpf namespace.
 Implementations that choose to include this type MUST import it in accordance with the procedures defined in section 3.3.3 of Version 1.0 of the [OpenC2-Lang-v1.0](#openc2-lang-v10):